 Restoring a Database from a Full Backup

-You can restore a full database backup to the database that was backed up or to an alternate cluster with the same architecture.
-One reason to restore to an alternate cluster is to set up a test cluster on which to investigate a problem in production.
+You can restore a full database backup to the database that was backed up, or to an alternate cluster with the same architecture.
+One reason to restore to an alternate cluster is to set up a test cluster to investigate a problem in your production cluster.

 To restore a full database backup, you must verify that: